SirBofu/dsda-doom-mbf24/mbf24_spec.md

      Initial Missiles = 2
      Initial Cells = 20
      ```
+  - This will be moved to the ammo definition to expand upon ID24HACKED's implementation.

 - **Spawn Weapons**
   - Allows definition in the `Misc` block for defining additional weapons for the player to spawn with.
   - Include `Spawn Shotgun = 1`, `Spawn Chaingun = 1`, `Spawn Missile Launcher = 1`, `Spawn Plasma Rifle = 1`, `Spawn BFG9000 = 1`, `Spawn Chainsaw = 1`, or `Spawn SSG = 1` in the `Misc` block.